AndreaLVR/CAST/README.md

 ## 🔬 Overview

-**CAST** is a structural pre-processor designed to evaluate the impact of **columnar reorganization** on general-purpose compression pipelines (such as LZMA2, Zstd, and Brotli).
+**CAST** is a structural pre-processor designed to demonstrate the potential of columnar reorganization on general-purpose compression pipelines (such as LZMA2, Zstd, and Brotli).

 Standard stream compressors rely on finite "look-back" windows (dictionaries), which limits their ability to detect redundancy in verbose, row-oriented formats like CSV, Logs, or JSON.
 CAST parses the input structure globally, separating the syntax (**Skeleton**) from the values (**Variables**), and reorganizes the data into contiguous columnar streams before passing them to the backend compressor.